murisfurder/provisioner/README.md

 {"status": "Done", "ip": "192.168.33.10", "attempts": 1, "role": "ping", "timestamp": "1449166675.0"}
 ```

+The possible statuses for a job are:

+* Queued
+* Provisioning
+* Done

 ### Provisioning Profiles

 The provisioning profile (or role) is set using the `role` key inside the JSON payload.